-It is believed that ethical conduct and decisions will ultimately lead the business to more profit, better employee performance, and a commitment to contribute to the community as a whole.
+Most business leaders believe that ethical conduct and decisions will ultimately lead the business to more profit, better employee performance, and a commitment to contribute to the community as a whole.

 How Do Ethics Affect Business Operations?

+Opportunity for audience engagement: By a show of hands, how many of you have a code of ethics?

+Management is the key to making ethics a part of corporate operation.
+Ethical standards and policies and procedures in business operation would have a trickle down effect.
+That effect would be apparent in all phases of business operation and philosophy.
+Figurehead management, outrageous expenses and bankers hours would disappear with an ethical management focus.

 A Code of Business Ethics for any company will have an effect on the business in direct proportion to the commitment the employees and management have to that code and its enforcement, the willingness of each individual to make what is “right” the basis for every thought and action. . . every day,. . . in every way.

 The effect of that kind of commitment should be, more efficient operation.
 Employees could be expected to demonstrate a desire to invest themselves and their time and talents more willingly in the day-to-day operation of the business.
 This would be done with the knowledge that they would share in the end results of their efforts along with the company and its management.

-Tom Peters made a video several years ago entitled, “The Forgotten Customer.”
-Several companies were discussed in that video.
-They varied in the degree of employee involvement that was a part of the business decisions.
-Those companies were profitable.
-Ethical employee/employer teamwork made a difference.

-How Do Ethics Become A Part Of Corporate Operation?

-Management is the key to making ethics a part of corporate operation.
-Ethical standards and policies and procedures in business operation would have a trickle down effect.
-That effect would be apparent in all phases of business operation and philosophy.
-Figurehead management, outrageous expenses and bankers hours would disappear with an ethical management focus.

 What Would Be The Results Of Ethics In Business?

-Most businesses are ethical in their operation.
-They provide a safe workplace for employees and a sound product for society.
+The majority of businesses uphold ethical standards in their operations.
+They provide a safe workplace for their employees and a sound product for society.
 They obey the laws that govern how business is done in our nation.

-But a new movement is surfacing today, a pro-active ethical movement.
-Business is recognizing that idealism has become a very practical policy to help assure long-tem viability and continuing growth for corporate America and individual companies.

-This idealism means doing the “right” thing inside the business at the interpersonal level as well as outside the business with the client/customer, vendor/supplier and community/society relationships.
+In today’s business world, we have had real-life examples of what can happen to companies that do not follow the guidelines set forth.
+As a result, Corporate America realizes they must have policies in place to assure long-term viability and continued growth.
+When companies “do the right thing,” the results have an effect on everyone they deal with.
+This includes their employees, customers, vendors, and ultimately, their own company.

-Employees would reflect the ethical attitudes of the corporation when they know they and their welfare are of importance to the company.
-There would be a new pride and self-assurance that would become apparent within the work force.

-A customer/client who knows the business they are dealing with has a “Standard of Ethics” for business operations has a secure feeling about their business transactions.
+Employees will reflect the ethical attitude of the corporation when they believe that they and their welfare are of an utmost importance to their company.
+Their pride and self-assurance will be apparent within the workforce.
+Customers and clients want to deal with a company that displays a high standard of ethics within their business operations, as this gives them a feeling of security about their business transactions.

-A vendor/supplier would be more willing to invest their time, product and resources in a customer who has an ethical focus in their business operation.
-The vendor/supplier would, just as an employee would, share in the end results of the business operations.
+Likewise, vendors and suppliers are more willing to invest their time, products and resources into a customer who has a focus on ethics within their business operations.
+As a result, each of these parties share in the end result, which is growth of the company.

-The community/society is enhanced as the company invests time and resources in the community and the people and their activities.

 How Does It Work?

-As stated earlier, ethics must start with management and policies and procedures.
-Once these policies are in place, it would be the responsibility of management to begin ethical operation.
+As stated earlier, ethics must start with your top management team and be enforced through policies and procedures.
+Once these policies and procedures are in place, it would be the responsibility of management to demonstrate the importance of an ethical operation.
 The new ethical focus would be evidenced by their actions and attitudes.
 These would have a trickle-down effect to the employees, suppliers and community.
-It wouldn’t happen overnight, but it would happen.
+It won’t happen overnight, but it will happen.